Joeltronics/py_nes_emulator/README.md

 ### Current status

-Emulation is basic, and there's no controller input yet.
-The Donkey Kong, Ice Climber, and Balloon Fight title screens can all emulate, including Balloon Fight's attract mode.
+Emulation is basic.
+Ballon Fight seems to work; Donkey Kong seems to work, although the title screen doesn't seem to accept controller inputs properly.
+Ice Climber crashes early due to an unsupported PPU feature.
+The Super Mario Bros title screen doesn't work.
 There's also no APU or mapper support.

 PPU & rendering issues: